Surface Pro Display Technology Shoot-Out

 is the specification that gets the most attention, but it only applies for

-the case for mobile displays.
+low ambient light, which is seldom the case for mobile displays.
 Much more important

 is the Contrast Rating, which indicates how easy